pybricks/pybricksdev/README.rst

     poetry run pybricksdev flash ../pybricks-micropython/bricks/cplushub/build/firmware.zip -d 15

 Replace the example path with the path to the firmware archive.
-Decrease the delay `d` between package for faster transfer.
+Decrease the delay ``d`` between data packages for faster transfer.
 Increase the delay if it fails.

 Running Pybricks MicroPython programs
 ---------------------------------------